-*This review is written for those already acquainted with the story of Kingdom Hearts*
+*This review is more geared towards those already acquainted with the story of Kingdom Hearts*

 Still, it is commendable that Kanemaki stuck closely to the original story, even if the transition of the aspects left them shallow in comparison.
 The themes of light vs darkness and friendship are intact and the little details towards level progression and enemy types are neat touches and may even evoke fond memories of the game.
 This transition is less forgiving with the characters however, who are more hollow in comparison.
 The events don’t stray too far from the original either, but simply taking the plot without the gameplay (a difficulty of adapting) causes the developments to be too closely linked together, something that Kanemaki doesn’t skilfully mend.
 As a result this leads to a very fast pace which encompasses the entire story and when it mixes in with the bland writing, the novels are simply at their worst.